harshithabm08/LinearIntegratedCircuits/LIC_2: Differential Amplifier.md

-# Absrtact
+# **Absrtact
+---
-This report presents the analysis and simulation of a differential pair amplifier with a resistor at the source.
-The primary objective of this experiment is to examine the behavior of the amplifier by varying different parameters and evaluating its stability in terms of differential gain, common-mode gain, and overall frequency response.
+_This report presents the analysis and simulation of a differential pair amplifier with a resistor at the source.
+The primary objective of this experiment is to examine the behavior of the amplifier by varying different parameters and evaluating its stability in terms of differential gain, common-mode gain, and overall frequency response._

 # Introduction
 A differential amplifier is a fundamental building block in analog circuit design, commonly used for signal amplification while rejecting common-mode noise.